Community Social Workers

 Where Can You Find Community Social Workers?

-Community social workers lead the charge when problems occur involving community members.
-They work with existing organizations or groups of concerned citizens to solve problems such as addressing inadequate living conditions, or helping to fight the placement of a toxic landfill.
+Community social workers lead the charge when problems involving community members arise.
+They work with existing organizations or groups of concerned citizens to solve problems such as addressing inadequate living conditions or helping to fight the placement of a toxic landfill.

-In many cases, community social workers must be aware of policy, engaged in political advocacy, and encourage the community they’re working with to become politically aware too.
+In many cases, community social workers must be aware of policy, engage in political advocacy, and encourage the community they’re working with to become politically aware too.

 Who Employs Community Social Workers?